 Construction – What impact will the construction phase, including construction traffic, have on local human habitation and biodiversity?

 Ecology & Wildlife – Is the site in or near a Site of Special Scientific Interest?
 Are there any Tree Preservation Orders (TPOs) affecting the site or immediate surroundings?
-What would be the Biological Net Gain from the system?
+What would be the Biodiversity Net Gain from the system?

 Landscape & Visual – Does the site feature extensive longer distance views of the site and is the local public vantage presented of the site relatively limited?